Employee Privacy: Maine

 - Maine law recognizes the tort of invasion of privacy.
 See Invasion of Privacy.

 - Drug and alcohol testing of employees or job applicants is strictly regulated by Maine law.
 See Substance Abuse Testing.

 - Maine's Medical Marijuana law prohibits employers from penalizing employees or refusing to employ them because of their status as a registered cardholder or primary caregiver.
-See Medical Marijuana.
+See Marijuana Use.

 - Maine law strictly prohibits employers from requesting or requiring employees to undergo lie detector tests.
 See Lie Detector Tests.